 Student engagement represents two critical features of collegiate quality.
 The first is the amount of time and effort students put into their studies and other educationally purposeful activities.
 The second is how institutional resources, courses, and other learning opportunities facilitate student participation in activities that matter to student learning.
-NSSE surveys first-year and senior students to assess their levels of engagement and related information about their experience at your institution.
+NSSE surveys undergraduate students in their first and final years to assess their levels of engagement and related information about their experience at your institution.

-Comparison Group
+Comparison Group The comparison group

-The comparison group featured in this report is
+featured in this report is